Quickie: Redesigning for Liquid Glass? ToolbarContent is your friend

 }

-Keep in mind that while ToolbarSpacer is a new component (and will not compile in previous Xcode versions, for example) ToolbarItem is not so it's completely fine to use it for iOS versions all the way back to 14.0.
+Keep in mind that while ToolbarSpacer is a new component (and therefore will not compile in previous Xcode versions) ToolbarItem is not so it's completely fine to use it for iOS versions all the way back to 14.0.

 Now our views can be as simple as: